Reading Poker Tells Video

 Ready to start learning now?

-Sign up below to get a free 5-part email series that teaches you some of the most important verbal poker tell concepts that were explored in my book Verbal Poker Tells.
-It includes one full video from my video series.
+Sign up to get a free 5-part email series that teaches you some important verbal poker tell concepts; these come from my book Verbal Poker Tells.
+Also, you’ll get a full video from the video series, and be on the list to hear about any sales.

 “I appreciate the emails!
 I play 2-5 NLHE a few times a week.
 The last time I played, I saw and used some of the tells you described.
 Thank you!” – David McPherson, poker player